IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Graverobbers (BETTER NAME).md

 		- get ppl addicted? resurrect ghosts to attack? take over the church? resurrect the plague? use soul fragments to brainwash ppl?
 		- subvert the church + gain political power
 		- plague - like the kettling. spreads thru bio matter (blood, but also bone)
 	- dressed as a widow.
-8 ft tall, black mourning dress, full veil over head. flips hair, eyes like chips of ice, curled lip. hates eletha for her power
+8 ft tall, black mourning dress, full veil over head. flips hair, eyes like chips of ice, curled lip. hates eletha for her status
 	- stats - druid + necro stuff?

 Goals